yfiumefreddo/yfiumefreddo.github.io/docs/experiences/README.md

 ## 1996 - 1996 | Network Engineer - Axis

-- Designed and configured custom network for client.
+- Designed and configured custom network for clients.